Mocha--/typescript-workspace/packages/apps/vite-testground/ai.md

-[ONE-LINE SUMMARY: What you're building]
+Build a parcel tracking status page

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

 📋 CONTEXT
-- What type of application/feature is this?
+- This is an app that shows users the status of their parcel tracking
-- Who are the end users?
+- The end users are consumers
-- What business problem does this solve?
-- Any relevant background information?
+- The app will help reduce the supporting calls because users can come to the app and check their tracking

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

 ✅ FUNCTIONAL REQUIREMENTS
 What the feature must DO:
+- Here are the states of a parcel
+  - Order Placed
-- [Feature 1]
+  - Processing
-- [Feature 2]
+  - Shipped
+  - Out for Delivery
-- [Feature 3]
+  - Delivered
+- use a wizard to display the states unless you have better alternatives
+- show anticipated timeframe for each stage
+- Customers especially panic when a package sits in one status for more than 2 days
+- The UI should be mobile friendly or mobile first
+- The app is used quite often by users

 User interactions:
-- [Interaction 1]
-- [Interaction 2]

-Data/Content:
-- What data does it display?
-- What data does it collect?
+- input their tracking number
+- submit the tracking number
+- then the app should show the tracking status

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

 ⚙️ TECHNICAL REQUIREMENTS
-- Framework: [React / Vue / Vanilla JS / etc.]
+- Framework: React
-- Styling: [Tailwind / CSS Modules / Styled Components]
+- Styling: CSS Module
-- State Management: [useState / Redux / Context / etc.]
+- State Management: useState / Context
-- Data Source: [Mock data / API endpoint / Props]
+- Data Source: Mock data
-- TypeScript: [Yes / No]
+- TypeScript: Yes

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

 🎨 UI/UX REQUIREMENTS
 Visual Style:
-- [Modern / Minimal / Colorful / Corporate / etc.]
+- Modern
-- Color scheme: [if specific]
+- Color scheme: dark

 Responsive Behavior:
-- Mobile: [describe]
+- Mobile: make mobile first
-- Tablet: [describe]
-- Desktop: [describe]
+- Desktop: less desktop users

 Accessibility:
-- [Keyboard navigation / Screen reader support / ARIA labels]
+- Keyboard navigation / Screen reader support / ARIA labels

 States to Design:
 - Loading state